umeboshi2/haberdashery/README.md

 https://github.com/mark-webster/node-debian

+Follow the instructions to build the debian package, then install it.

-Then install these packages globally:
+Then, install these packages globally:

 ```sh
 sudo npm install -g coffee-script